Beyond Knowing and Not-Knowing

 Dnyaneshwar closes this abhanga by opening his hand and showing you what the Name has placed there.
 The fruit of the Narayana recitation, he says, is this: Vaikuntha has been made everywhere.
 The supreme abode of God, the place devotees spend lifetimes trying to reach, is not a distant heaven.
 It is here.
 The kitchen, the street, the hospital room, the cracked pavement under your ordinary feet.
 The Name does not take you somewhere else.
 It shows you where you have always been.

 This verse is for the one who is looking for God in the wrong direction.
 You have been reaching upward, outward, toward some extraordinary experience that will confirm you have arrived.
 Dnyaneshwar says: the arriving has already happened.
-Vaikuntha is not the destination.
-It is the ground you are standing on.
+Vaikuntha is the ground you are standing on, not the destination.
 The Name did not build it.
 The Name uncovered it.
 And now the only thing left is to walk as someone who knows that every step falls on sacred ground.

 Key Concepts